rodrigohenrik/Complete-Hacker-Cybersecurity-Glossary/README.md

 ### 🧠 Hacker Profiles / Actor Types

+Understand the different types of hackers and security teams — from ethical white hats and malicious black hats to insider threats, red teams, and more.

 | Term | Definition |
 |------|-----------|
 | **Hacker** | An individual skilled in computer systems, networks, or programming who seeks to understand and manipulate digital systems.
 The term may refer to both ethical and malicious actors depending on context. |